George Liquor: On Cans Without Labels

 George Liquor has a prominent role in the Kickstarter-crowdfunded short Cans Without Labels.
 Originally intended for release in February 2013, production of the short was delayed up until its completion on August 6, 2017 despite technical difficulties of the DVD mastering.
 On May 27, 2019, John Kricfalusi announced the DVD masterings' completion and it is currently available on his MyShopify store online on DVD, with backers receiving the DVD's first shipments.
 Based on Kricfalusi's childhood experience, the short details George purchasing unlabeled silver cans for a cheap price, and his attempts to feed them to his younger nephews, Slab and Ernie (voiced by Eric Bauza and Gabe Swarr).
 Despite believing that the can would contain beef stew, he opens it to find out that there was a face inside instead.
 In spite of Slab and Ernie's disgust, he still insists on feeding it to them.
 After some hesitation from the boys, George gives the two by the time he finishes using the bathroom to eat the entire face.
 Towards the end of the short, George appears with a belt, preparing to punish them, but notices the empty can (as a result of the two feeding the face to surprise guest Donald Bastard, a parody of Donald Duck) and congratulates them.
 To reward them, he offers to open another can, but Slab and Ernie run away at the last minute.

-This short marked the final time Mike Pataki voiced the character (and his final voice role overall) due to his death on April 15, 2010; his voice work was completed before his death.
-It was dedicated to his memory.
+This short marked Michael Pataki's final role due to his death on April 15, 2010, with the short being dedicated to his memory.
+Because he was unable to complete his voice work before his death, Kricfalusi voiced the character for select scenes.